JoshLikesToCode/ChronicleHub/k8s/README.md

 # Kubernetes Manifests for ChronicleHub

-This directory contains Kubernetes manifests for deploying ChronicleHub to a local cluster (minikube) or managed Kubernetes services.
+This directory contains raw Kubernetes manifests for deploying ChronicleHub to a local cluster (minikube) or managed Kubernetes services.

+> **Recommended Alternative:** For easier deployment with production-ready defaults, use our [Helm chart](../helm/chroniclehub/).
+Helm provides one-command deployment, easier configuration management, and version control.
+See the [Helm Deployment Guide](../docs/deployment/helm.md) for details.

 ## Files